Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Acknowledgments

 where $\theta_{\rm 1/2}$ is the fitted beam size.

-Specifically, we are interested in the fractional error, $\delta\theta / \theta$, and in studying how this evolves with S/N. In general, we would expect sources detected at lower-S/N to have higher fractional uncertainties on their deconvolved sizes, however any errors with the way in which CASA {\sc imfit} propagates the uncertainty on the fitted size through to the uncertainty on the deconvolved source size might be expected to produce a second-order effect which correlates with the S/N of the observation.
-We return to the CASA {\sc imfit} outputs for the 16 SMGs we formally classify as ``resolved'' (Table\,\ref{tab:properties}) and compare $\delta\theta_{\rm CASA}$ with $\delta\theta_{\rm Murphy, 2017}$ in Fig.\,\ref{fig:size_errors}.
-We see excellent agreement in the deconvolved source sizes (and their uncertainties) returned by the CASA {\sc imfit} source fitter and those calculated from the fitted sizes using the relations of \citet{murphy17}.
+Specifically, we are interested in the fractional error on the deconvolved source sizes, $\delta\theta / \theta$, and in studying how this evolves with S/N. In general, we would expect sources detected at lower-S/N to have higher fractional uncertainties on their deconvolved sizes, however any systematic errors with the way in which {\sc casa} {\sc imfit} propagates the uncertainty on the fitted size through to the uncertainty on the deconvolved source size might be expected to produce a second-order effect which correlates with the S/N of the observation.
+We return to the {\sc casa} {\sc imfit} outputs for the 15 SMGs we formally classify as ``resolved'' (Table\,\ref{tab:properties}) and compare $\delta\theta_{\rm CASA}$ with $\delta\theta_{\rm Murphy, 2017}$ (which we compute from the fitted size uncertainties calculated above) in Fig.\,\ref{fig:size_errors}.
+We see excellent agreement between the deconvolved source sizes (and their uncertainties) returned automatically by the {\sc casa} {\sc imfit} source fitter and those calculated from the (non-deconvolved) Gaussian fits using the relations of \citet{condon97} and \citet{murphy17}.

-Hence, our 6\,GHz source size estimates are most likely {\bf not} the result of spurious broadening of unresolved emission due to image-plane noise and/or due to errors in the fitting procedure used in CASA {\sc imfit}.
+Hence, our 6\,GHz source size estimates are most likely {\bf not} the result of spurious broadening of unresolved emission due to image-plane noise and/or due to errors in the fitting procedure used in {\sc casa} {\sc imfit}.